ALRhub/hydra_cluster_example/README.md

 ## Slurm Cluster

 Now we are ready to deploy our code on a Slurm cluster.
 We will use the BwUni Cluster as an example cluster, but every Slurm cluster should work similarly.
+As a general rule, all runs on the cluster are only executed using the MULTIRUN mode.

-As a first step, log in on the cluster, clone this repository and install it in a virtual environment.
+The first step is to log in on the cluster, clone this repository and install it in a virtual environment.
+Then you are ready to submit your first job.

 ### Submitting your first Job
 Hydra has a nice plugin to submit slurm jobs, where you don't have to touch any bash scripts.
 We configure the parameters of that in the `platform` subconfig.